 It looks like Love Takeaway, (not to be confused with lovetakeaway.com, the UK-based business), has run into trouble with its kickstarter campaign.
 The campaign was listed yesterday as having been suspended by Kickstarter.
 The campaign, which had intended to raise $100,000 had raised only $160 from 4 backers since the campaign had opened 11 days earlier.

-A Linkedin search showed 2 developers working at Love Takeaway for 4 months and the CEO, Clive Thorpe.
-Clive is the ex CEO and Country Manager of Delivery Hero.
-Via email Clive stated that he had sold out of Love Takeaway a month ago.
+A Linkedin search showed two developers working at Love Takeaway for four months and the CEO, Clive Thorpe.
+Clive is the ex-CEO and Country Manager of Delivery Hero.
+Via email, Clive stated that he had sold out of Love Takeaway a month ago.

 Further investigation showed the Love Takeaway Facebook page had seven one-star reviews with multiple comments about receiving unsolicited emails about the kickstarter campaign.
 The Facebook page has since been removed.

 The Love Takeaway Facebook page had mentions from users who had signed up for Delivery hero with a Delivery Hero specific email account, e.g., email@example.com.
 This is often done by people wanting to ensure that their emails aren’t shared by big corporations.
 As soon as they receive an email to that email address from any company that isn’t Delivery Hero, they know that somehow the email address has leaked out.

 The government agency responsible for email marketing law enforcement is ACMA, the Australian Communications and Media Authority.
 Under the legislation, it would appear that Love Takeaway would require permission to send those emails out.
 In this case it, would appear that it didn’t.

 The most interesting fact was that one of the team at Marketing4Restaurants received the email from Love Takeaway about their kickstarter campaign.
 We certainly didn’t give permission to Eat Takeaway to email us, and it looks like a lot of other recipients were equally surprised to receive the email.